You are not broken. You are becoming.

 • There is no single “right” choice, and no verification process.
 I trust participants to choose the tier that aligns with their current financial reality.

-If paying $1,500 feels accessible and does not create stress, the Standard Tuition helps sustain this work and allows scholarship spots to exist.
+If paying the full cost feels accessible and does not create stress, that helps sustain this work and allows scholarship spots to exist.

-If $1,200 feels more realistic and allows you to participate without stretching yourself thin, the Community-Supported Tuition is an appropriate choice.
+If a lower tier feels more realistic and allows you to participate without stretching yourself thin, the Community-Supported Tuition is an appropriate choice.

-If $900 is what makes participation possible for you at this time, the Scholarship Tuition exists for that reason.
-These spots are intended for those who would otherwise be unable to join.
+Scholarship Tuition is intended for those who would otherwise be unable to join.

-This program is designed to support regulation, reflection, and growth.
+This retreat is designed to support regulation, reflection, and growth.
 Choosing a price point that allows you to arrive grounded and present is part of the work.

 Your Facilitators